Insects: Why we can't live without them – DW – 07/29/2024

 No matter whether ice cream or ham — nothing is safe from them.
 And their sting is really painful.

 They may be annoying, but they are also important to us.
-Wasps, which also include hornets, have a sweet tooth because they feed mainly on sugar juices from plants and flowers.
+Wasps, which also include hornets, have a sweet tooth and feed mainly on sugar juices from plants and flowers.
 They tend to pollinate different types of flowers than bees.

 Wasp venom could also be used in medicine, as it is effective against various bacteria, fungi and yeasts.
 The venom of a certain species of field wasp may potentially even help against liver cancer.